 I found that movement as meditation taught me how to observe my mind in an sustainable way, where I could become aware of thoughts, as well as feelings, emotions, the landscape of my heart, what my fingers, bones and feet are saying in any given moment.
 It taught me to ground myself, to stay steady and open to life.
 It showed me ways to practice being kind to myself and compassionate towards others.

-I love the healing power of mindful movement practice and trained with Andrea Juhan in 2008 to work as a movement therapist.
+I love the healing power of mindful movement practice and trained with Andrea Juhan (founder of Open Floor International) in 2008 to work as a movement therapist.
 I began to teach movement meditation to open groups in 2010 and offering movement and relaxation classes to outreach and community organizations the same year.

 My main focus is on cultivating a sense of curiosity and kindness towards ourselves as we travel into the territory of the body/mind in a safe and supportive environment.
-Mindfulness practice and movement meditation has the potential to bring us into such joy, to feel our way through suffering and disappointment into a reality that can open to the full human experience, with all its dualities and paradoxes.
+Mindful movement and conscious dance meditation has the potential to bring us into such joy, to feel our way through suffering and disappointment into a reality that can open to the full human experience, with all its dualities and paradoxes.
 It can teach us to embrace ourselves in a nonjudgmental way, and offer us the possibility of staying present and steady in a constantly changing world.

 For information on therapy practice please go to www.crimsoncounselling.com

-An invitation to all women to join us for an evening of movement, music, dance and meditation on the August Full Moon.
+This is an open invitation to all women to join us for an evening of movement, ritual dance and meditation during the cycle of the April dark moon.

 All women are welcome, regardless of age, fitness levels or stage of cycles.
 No previous experience of movement meditation is necessary.
 We will be moving with the primordial energy of the womb centre which is always present in the female body whatever our physical situation.